sd2k/mcp-tokens-action/README.md

     anthropic-api-key: ${{ secrets.ANTHROPIC_API_KEY }}
 ```

+## Token Counting Providers

+The action supports two token counting providers:

+- **anthropic** - Uses the Anthropic API for accurate token counts (requires API key)
+- **tiktoken** - Uses the tiktoken library for offline approximation (no API key needed)

+By default, the action auto-detects which provider to use:
+- If `anthropic-api-key` is provided, uses Anthropic
+- Otherwise, falls back to tiktoken

+### Multi-Provider Baselines (Recommended)

+To ensure consistent comparisons across all environments (including forks without API keys), use `all-providers: true` when generating baselines.
+This creates a baseline containing token counts from both providers, so comparisons always use matching providers.

-## Recommended Setup: Artifact-based Baseline
+## Recommended Setup: Multi-Provider Artifact Baseline

-The recommended pattern is to store the baseline as a GitHub Actions artifact on your main branch, then download it for PR comparisons.

 ### Step 1: Create baseline workflow (`.github/workflows/token-baseline.yml`)

-This runs on pushes to main and stores the current token count as an artifact:
+This runs on pushes to main and stores a multi-provider baseline as an artifact:

 ```yaml
 name: Update Token Baseline